 - Travel to engage program managers

 - Travel to meet with collaborators from other institutions to work on proposal planning

 - Hiring of proposal development staff or consultants

 The TIGER grants are not intended to support graduate student stipends.
 However, in rare cases, graduate stipend support for specific project-related activities will be considered for funding only if there is a clear and detailed justification of how the student will fit into the multidisciplinary team, what the student will be expected to achieve in the limited time on the TIGER funds, how this work is absolutely necessary for the success of the eventual external submission, and why this work cannot be obtained with the student funded on some other mechanism.

 Funds will be available to successful PIs as individual (numbered) accounts maintained at the college level, with no F&A or GAD costs.
 Cost-share by departments, such as additional funds, instrument time, release time, staff or student support, is allowed but not required.
-If departmental cost-share is being provided, please explain those provisions in the budget justification section.
+If departmental cost-share is being provided, please explain what is being provided in the budget justification section.

-Questions about the TIGER program can be directed to either Dr. Delphine Dean, Associate Professor of Bioengineering and Chair of the Dean’s Advisory Council (CES)(FINOU@clemson.edu); or Terry Rumph, Grants Administrator (CES) (email@example.com).
+Questions about the rationale and practical matters related to the TIGER program can be directed to Associate Professor Delphine Dean (email@example.com), Chair of the Dean’s Advisory Council, Tanju Karanfil (firstname.lastname@example.org), Associate Dean for Research and Graduate Studies or Grants Administrator Brandon Smith (email@example.com).

 Oct 3 – Call

 Nov 21 – Written proposals due